End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 Do Not Resuscitate (DNR) Orders

 DNR orders let medical professionals know that you do not want CPR or other life-saving interventions if your heart stops.
 These are especially relevant for individuals with terminal illnesses or advanced age.
-Learn more about DNR Orders through the National Library of Medicine’s MedlinePlus website.
+Learn more through the National Library of Medicine's MedlinePlus website.

 Online Tools and Legal Services

-There are a variety of accessible platforms and professionals who can help streamline your end-of-life planning journey.
-These options range from budget-friendly online tools to personalized legal support.
+There are a variety of accessible platforms and professionals who can help streamline your end-of-life planning journey, ranging from budget-friendly online tools to personalized legal support.

 Free and Low-Cost Will Creation Platforms